GitLiveApp/firebase-kotlin-sdk/README.md

   <i>Development teams merge faster with GitLive</i><br/>
 <br/>
 <br/>
 The Firebase Kotlin SDK is a Kotlin-first SDK for Firebase.
-It's API is similar to the <a href="https://firebase.github.io/firebase-android-sdk/reference/kotlin/firebase-ktx/">Firebase Android SDK Kotlin Extensions</a> but also supports multiplatform projects, enabling you to use Firebase directly from your common source targeting <strong>iOS</strong>, <strong>Android</strong> or <strong>JS</strong>.
+It's API is similar to the
+<a href="https://firebase.github.io/firebase-android-sdk/reference/kotlin/firebase-ktx/">Firebase Android SDK Kotlin Extensions</a>
+but also supports multiplatform projects, enabling you to use Firebase directly from your common source targeting
+<strong>iOS</strong>, <strong>Android</strong>, <strong>Desktop</strong> or <strong>Web</strong>, enabling the use of
+Firebase as a backend for<a href="https://www.jetbrains.com/lp/compose-multiplatform/">Compose Multiplatform</a>, for example.

 ## Available libraries